osm-fr/sotmfr-website/2025/README.md

 The website support PWA technology to install website like an app on IOS and Android.
 - PWA file properties is in [manifest.json](./src/manifest.json)
 - When website is opened [Javascript code](./src/js/main.js) was executed to register a [service worker](./src/js/service-worker.js) to store a part of the website in browser cache.

+### Matomo Tracker

+The Matomo tracker has been integrated into the website to count number of site visits.
+Stats about website are used when we try to find sponsors.
+The script is configured to not store cookies in the browser and respect [DoNotTrack browser setting](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/DNT).
+- To enable Matomo script, you need to create a new website at https://stats.openstreetmap.fr/ and add `SiteId` in [matomo.js](./src/js/matomo.js)
+- To disable Matomo script, remove `<script src="js/matomo.js"></script>` in [layout.html](./src/html/layouts/layout.html)